-(1) Primary buildings shall be constructed of high quality, durable materials including but not limited to stone, brick, masonry, or wood.

-- (2) The use of asphalt shingles, imitation stone, imitation brick, stucco, exterior insulation finish systems (EIFS), or vinyl siding is prohibited on any street-facing building façade. - (3) Window glazing on the bottom two floors on street facing façades of a primary building shall not include reflective glass. - (4) Glazed windows and doors shall occupy at least 30 percent of each street facing façade area between three and eight feet above grade.
+- (1) Primary buildings shall be constructed of high quality, durable materials including but not limited to stone, brick, masonry, or wood. - The use of asphalt shingles, imitation stone, imitation brick, (2) exterior insulation finish systems (EIFS), or vinyl siding is prohibited on any street-facing building façade. - Each street-facing facade, regardless of exterior wall plane (3) setback, shall incorporate two or more of the following elements for every 60 horizontal feet: